Port

 Stroll through the winding streets of Patmos, where houses dating back to the 16th century are linked by a maze of steps and lanes interspersed with small squares.
 The silent, shuttered villas are mostly owned by Athenians.

-Visit the 300-year-old Simandris House to see its rich collection of antiques and architecture that presents an interesting combination of the Oriental tradition and the Western fashion favored in the 19th century.
+Visit the 300-year-old Simandris House to see its rich collection of antiques and architecture, which presents an interesting combination of Oriental tradition and Western fashion favored in the 19th century.

 Please note: Wear comfortable walking shoes.
-There is considerable walking uphill, up and down steps and over cobblestone streets.
-Not advisable for guests with mobility limitations.
+Tour requires considerable walking.
+Terrain includes even and uneven surfaces, cobblestones, inclines, gravel, grass, and many steps.
+Not advisable for guests using a wheelchair or for those with mobility limitations.
 Modest attire is required; knees, shoulders and midriffs must be covered.
 Shorts and short skirts are not allowed.